 MFS Investment Management is global asset management firm that’s headquartered in Boston and has research offices worldwide.
-Originally called Massachusetts Financial Services Company, MFS Investment Management now has roughly 1,500 employees worldwide and nearly $500 billion in assets under management.
+Originally called Massachusetts Financial Services Company, MFS Investment Management now has more than 1,200 employees and just over $514 billion in assets under management.

 MFS Investment Management Background